wangxuwei/rust-xp-aipack-server/guide/webui/views-best-practice.md

 - the key elements can be some child dom object, and should be at top, unless there are some private views
 - for private fields, should be start with #, and it is camel case
 - all codes should be organized with region comments by itself
+- for ````//// Key elements```` is only start tag and place it before the key elements function
 - all views should be in views/, or views/subfolder../
+- the dcoHub event is for some objects change